lomen-gjh/BSTandAVLPython23/README.md

 A simple binary search tree including Node class.

 # AVL
 A balanced BST (hopefully) with working rotations.
+The AVL features only a insert function.